All That: Cast

 The sketches of All That are performed by a large and varying cast of child, teen, and young adult actors.
-The following is a list of the main cast and featured performer from the 2019 revival (a complete cast list can be found in the link above):
+The following is a list of the main cast and featured performers from the three eras.

 Musical guests

 Each episode of All That features a musical guest that closes out the show.
 Later seasons featured a weekly host who would appear alongside the cast in sketches (the weekly host was gradually phased out of the show later on).

 Episodes

 Sketches

-All That features original short comedic sketches that parody contemporary culture.
+All That features original short comedic sketches that parody popular culture.
 Although the show had a team of writers, the cast was encouraged to help contribute their own ideas for characters and other segments.
 Improv and ad-libbing were used to help the cast and writers find the right tone for a certain skit.
-The following is a short list of some notable sketches that aired during the show's tenure.
+The following is a short list of some sketches that aired during the show's tenure.